ScopeLift/umbra-v2-experimental/README.md

 ## Overview

 This prototype demonstrates a key feature of Umbra V2: the ability to connect stealth addresses to any decentralized application (dApp), in this case, using WalletConnect.
-By showcasing this functionality, the prototype illustrates how Umbra V2 enhances privacy and interoperability in the Ethereum ecosystem.
+By showcasing this functionality, the prototype illustrates how Umbra V2 enhances interoperability in the Ethereum ecosystem.
 To learn more about Umbra V2, please see the blog post [here](https://scopelift.co/blog/introducing-umbra-v2-architecture).

 ## Purpose